Property tax in the United States: History

-In spite of these issues, many aspects of the property tax, and the reliance of local governments on it as a principal source of revenue, have remained much the same since colonial times.

 Opinions on property tax

 Sprawl

-In the absence of urban planning policies, property tax on real estate changes the incentives for developing land, which in turn affects land use patterns.
+In the absence of urban planning policies, property taxes on real estate alter incentives for land development, which in turn affect land use patterns.
 One of the main concerns is whether or not it encourages urban sprawl.

 The market value of undeveloped real estate reflects a property's current use as well as its development potential.
-As a city expands, relatively cheap and undeveloped lands (such as farms, ranches, private conservation parks, etc.) increase in value as neighboring areas are developed into retail, industrial, or residential units.
-This raises the land value, which increases the property tax that must be paid on agricultural land, but does not increase the amount of revenue per land area available to the owner.
+As a city expands, relatively cheap, undeveloped lands (such as farms, ranches, and private conservation parks) increase in value as neighboring areas are developed into retail, industrial, or residential uses.
+This raises land value, increasing the property tax on agricultural land, but does not increase the amount of revenue per unit of land area available to the owner.
 This, along with a higher sale price, increases the incentive to rent or sell agricultural land to developers.
 On the other hand, a property owner who develops a parcel must thereafter pay a higher tax, based on the value of the improvements.
 This makes the development less attractive than it would otherwise be.
-Overall, these effects result in lower density development, which tends to increase sprawl.
+Overall, these effects result in lower-density development, which tends to increase sprawl.

 Attempts to reduce the impact of property taxes on sprawl include: